ebi-yade/pointable/README.md

 Flags:
   -name string
-    	the name of package. default: automatically specified via -path -path string
+    	the name of package (default: automatically specified via -path) -path string
-    	the path to package. default: 'pkg' (default "pkg") -version
+    	the path to package (default "pkg")
+  -version
     	show the version
 ```